mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

 }
 ```
 * it is useful if a class not under control had additional methods
-* in order to enable this capability, Groovy implements a feature called Categories
+* in order to enable this capability, Groovy implements a feature called `Categories`
 * internals:
     * during compilation, all methods are transformed to static ones with an additional self parameter
-    * properties invoked using 'this' references are transformed so that they are instead invoked on the
+    * properties invoked using `this` references are transformed so that they are instead invoked on the
     additional self parameter and not on the Category instance
 * `@Category` AST transformation simplifies the creation of Groovy categories
     * Historically, a Groovy category was written like this: